ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

 This is just a thought that came to me during day to day code reviews and I want to share the idea with you.

-## A trivial example
+## A Trivial Example

 Consider you want to implement a simple algorism that show the balance in foreign currency whenever you spend it.
 We will do this in `Typescript` and ignore the float point issue of ECMAScript for the sake of simplicity.

-So the algorism just needs 3 arguments: a balance, how much you spent, and an exchange rate.
-And the out is a number.
+So the algorism needs 3 arguments: a balance, how much you spent, and an exchange rate.
+And the result is a number.

-### A naive Solution
+### A Naive Solution

 ### Compositionality